sgkertsos/traffic-sign-classification/README.md

 ### Run notebook.ipynb Jupyter Notebook
 If you want to check how the model evaluation was made, you can do it by opening the **notebook.ipynb** file in Jupyter Notebook and execute the code in each cell.

-To start Jupyter Notebook make sure that you are in the **predict-house-price** folder and then type the following in your terminal:
+To start Jupyter Notebook make sure that you are in the **traffic-sign-classification** folder and then type the following in your terminal:

 ```console
 jupyter notebook
 ```
-Copy the URL that is shown in your terminal and paste it in your preferred r.
+Copy the URL that is shown in your terminal and paste it in your preferred browser.
 The following picture appears.

 ![image info](./images/jupyter.png)

 Double click on the **notebook.ipynb** file.
 The file is opened in a different tab.
 In this file we do the following:

-* We load, clean the data and check for missing values.
 * We perform Exploratory Data Analysis.
-* We setup a validation framework.
-* We calculate feature importance.
-* We train and evaluate three different models:
+* We train and evaluate different models.
-  * Linear Regression
-  * Decision Tree
-    The model is evaluated for multiple **max_depth** values.
-  * Random Forest
-    The model is evaluated for multiple **max_depth** and **n_estimators** values.

-  RMSE is calculated for each model.
-The best RMSE is 0.065 for the Random Forest model.

-* We can fill in house features and use the Random Forest model to make a price prediction.

 Each notebook cell has a short description of what is actually done.